 With respect to jurisdiction, the statute itself is clear that FERC’s jurisdiction over interstate transmission is plenary and not limited to transmission for wholesale or unbundled sales.
 Moreover, this Court has interpreted the nearly identical parallel provision of the Natural Gas Act to confer just such plenary jurisdiction over interstate transportation of natural gas.
-The 1935 Congress plainly understood that it was conferring such jurisdiction over electric transmissions.
+The 1935 Congress plainly understood that it was conferring such jurisdiction over electric transmission.

 The “policy choice” to which the D.C.
 Circuit said it was deferring has no basis in law or fact.
-The court assumed FERC had had to choose between treating transmissions for bundled retail sales as “interstate transmissions” or as components of a bundled retail sale, but such transmissions are clearly both, legally as well as factually.
+The court assumed FERC had had to choose between treating transmission for bundled retail sales as “interstate transmission” or as components of a bundled retail sale, but such transmission are clearly both, legally as well as factually.
 FERC regulation of the terms and conditions of interstate transmission is entirely consistent with state regulation of the terms of retail sale, even though the former is a component of the latter: the state is simply required to recognize the FERC-approved terms of interstate transmission (just as it recognizes other FERC determinations of matters within FERC’s jurisdiction) when the state sets retail rates and other retail terms.

 It is important to confirm FERC’s jurisdiction over all interstate transmission of electricity, because such transmission is in interstate commerce and has an important impact on the national economy, and no state can regulate it constitutionally or successfully.
 As this Court has already recognized, regulatory jurisdiction must follow the “engineering and scientific” behavior of electricity, regardless of contractual arrangements.
 Transmission facilities in every state (except Alaska, Hawaii, and part of Texas) are connected into one of two interstate grids.
 As a result, even if the contractual buyer and seller of a quantity of electricity are located in the same state, the transmission of electricity needed to consummate the sale is in interstate commerce and affects the entire interstate grid.
 Indeed, every connected supplier influences the provision of electricity to every connected user, and every use draws on every connected source of supply.
 State-by-state regulation of a substantial fraction of the use of the interstate grids, to the extent this is even constitutional or feasible, would be inconsistent with the national objectives of promoting future competition and providing cheap and reliable power to every region.